Deep Tiny Network for Recognition-Oriented Face Image Quality Assessment: Introduction

-Evaluating the influence of face image quality on an FR system's performance is non-trivial since the performance is affected by many underlying variations, and there is no unified definition or standard metric on face image quality.
-Several efforts have been made to develop common standards \cite{gao2007standardization,sang2009face}.
-In these standards, the factors that influenced the face image quality can be categorized into perceptual variations and biometric variations.
-Many prior works have contributed to automatic FIQA methods \cite{wang2004image,wong2011patch,Zhu2011RRAR,abaza2014design,best2018learning}, and these works are similar with general image quality assessment that relies on either the difference among several known properties of the human visual system between target and reference images \cite{eskicioglu1995image} or the degradation in structural information of face images \cite{wang2004image}.
+Many prior works have contributed to automatic FIQA methods \cite{Zhu2011RRAR,abaza2014design,best2018learning}, and these works are similar to general image quality assessment that relies on either the difference among several known properties of the human visual system between target and reference images \cite{eskicioglu1995image} or the degradation in structural information of face images \cite{wang2004image}.
 However, considering one or several particular factors may result in unsuitable face image selection since the face image quality is influenced by many potential factors.

-Recently, several works made efforts to adopt learning-based methods to automatically learn how to assess face image quality from amounts of data \cite{vignesh2015face,sun2017face,hernandez2019faceqnet,zhuang2019recognition}.
-For instance, \cite{vignesh2015face} uses the matching score between a face image and a reference image as a quality score based on hand-crafted features, while \cite{hernandez2019faceqnet} and \cite{zhuang2019recognition} are based on features extracted from a well-performed FR model.
+Several new learning-based FIQA methods have been proposed in recent years that attempt to address limitations of earlier techniques through automatically learning how to assess face image quality from amounts of data \cite{sun2017face,hernandez2019faceqnet,Meng_2021_CVPR,boutros2023cr}.
+For instance, \cite{vignesh2015face} uses the matching score between a face image and a reference image as a quality score based on hand-crafted features, while \cite{hernandez2019faceqnet} and \cite{Meng_2021_CVPR} are based on features extracted from a well-performed FR model.
 Both of them need to select an image as a reference for each class to evaluate quality scores before training their models.
-Given this point, we can classify these methods into the reference-based IQA.
+For non-reference FIQA, \cite{huber2022evaluating} proposes pixel-level face image quality assessment that measures face recognition performance changes when inserting or deleting pixels based on their predicted quality. \cite{chen2021lightqnet} uses knowledge distillation on difficult samples to train an efficient lightweight FIQA network focused on the quality classification boundary.
+Besides, there are also several non-reference IQA methods \cite{babnik2022faceqan,boutros2023cr} that use GAN or CNN to assess face image quality based on noise exploration or sample relative classifiability.